nursh/Interaction-Design/Standout-Portfolio/Steps-to-create-portfolio/steps-for-design.md

   - From which projects did I learn the most
   - What interesting stories can I tell about the work I did
 - Prioritize the projects for the work you're looking for
-  - shwocase projects where you enjoyed doing the work
+  - showcase projects where you enjoyed doing the work

 ## Step 2